Randomcoder6407/A-writeup-of-sorts-greycattheflag/Sanity Check/README.md

 ![](https://github.com/saumilthecode/A-writeup-of-sorts-greycattheflag/blob/main/Images/SCR-20240427-ixyw.png?raw=true)

-After that we are asked to pick out which house we would like to swim in
+After that, we are asked to pick out which house we would like to swim in

 ![](https://github.com/saumilthecode/A-writeup-of-sorts-greycattheflag/blob/main/Images/SCR-20240427-iyas.png?raw=true)